Create a reference matrix, useful for visualisation, with evenly spread and

 #> 2 1 setosa 3.057333 3.758 1.199333

-# With list-style at-argument
+# With list-style by-argument

-get_datagrid(iris, at = list(Sepal.Length = c(1, 3), Species = "setosa"))
+get_datagrid(iris, by = list(Sepal.Length = c(1, 3), Species = "setosa"))

 #> Sepal.Length Species Sepal.Width Petal.Length Petal.Width